-- (1) The Presiding Judge or designee may approve photographing or recording investitures and other ceremonial or educational programs. - (2) A judicial officer may permit recording of testimony, if taken by or under the direction of that judicial officer. - (3) This rule does not prohibit individuals from using electronic devices to photograph or record court files that are otherwise available for public inspection and copying. - (4) This rule does not prohibit law enforcement individuals from using electronic devices to photograph or record while engaged in the course and scope of their official duties.
+- (1) The Presiding Judge or designee may approve photographing or recording investitures and other ceremonial or educational programs. - (2) This rule does not prohibit: - (A) Individuals from using electronic devices to photograph or record court files that are otherwise available for public inspection and copying. - (B) Law enforcement individuals from using electronic devices to photograph or record while engaged in the course and scope of their official duties. - (C) Court personnel from photographing, recording, broadcasting, or using electronic devices as part of their official duties.